WRAP-workshop/WRAP-workshop.github.io/home.md

 permalink: /
 ---

-Held as part of IEEE Cluster 2015, the First International Workshop on Representative Applications is concerned with the development and use of representative applications (such as mini-applications or proxies) for all aspects of high-performance computing.
+Held as part of IEEE Cluster 2016, the Second International Workshop on Representative Applications is concerned with the development and use of representative applications (such as mini-applications or proxies) for all aspects of high-performance computing.